turingschool/mod-0-curriculum/session5/index.md

     <li>Starting a campfire</li>
     <li>[Choose your own adventure]</li>
   </ul>
   <p>As a group, use a Top-Down Design approach to break down the scenario.
-Everyone should have their own diagram to share when we pair up afterward.</p>
+Everyone should have their own diagram.</p>
   <p>Done?
 Review, revise, and choose another scenario.</p>
   <p>Be ready to share and explain.</p>
 </div>